 An empath is essentially different from a person who is empathetic.
 Therefore, while empathy, as Dr. Judith Orloff, author of The Empath’s Survival Guide, explained in a piece on YourTango, is “The experience of understanding another person’s thoughts, feelings, and condition from his or her point of view.”
 An empath is not just a person who is empathetic towards others; instead, they are also highly sensitive souls that often act as an angst-absorbing sponge in different interactions with people throughout their lifetime.

 Have you ever felt an instant mental connection with an absolute stranger?
 Have you met strangers who have absolutely no reason to trust you with their personal information yet they reveal it all to you?
 Have you noticed people dumping their struggle stories at your feet?
+Have you ever taken an empath test out of curiosity, just to understand yourself and your thought process a bit better?
 If the answers to these questions are ‘yes’ then you might be an empath.
 If you are not familiar with the term and wondering what it’s supposed to mean, you are about to find out.

 Here is a list of 13 qualities empaths have.
 These traits are innate and not learned.
 You are either an empath or you are not.